HIP-1195: Hiero hooks and an application to allowances

 ///

-/// only the contents of the installed lambda's 0x00 storage slot
+/// of the active lambda's 0x00 storage slot.

 function allow(